 - Location or site of cancer that has spread: Certain immunotherapies may work better in different organs.
 For example, the blood-brain barrier protects your brain by filtering out drugs.
 If cancer has spread to your brain, your oncologist may treat you with a therapy that is able to cross the blood-brain barrier.

 - Number of prior treatments and response: Some immunotherapies are used to treat progression or recurrence after a specified number or type of prior treatments have already been used.

-- Results of tumor biomarker testing: Some immunotherapies work best on cancers that express certain biomarkers.
+- Results of tumor testing: Some immunotherapies work best on cancers that express certain biomarkers.
 Biomarkers can be proteins, genes changes, and other cell products.
-You can learn more about biomarker testing for selecting immunotherapies in our Common Biomarkers sections.
+You can learn more about testing for selecting immunotherapies in our Common Biomarkers sections.

-Each immunotherapy drug has different indications.
+Each drug has different indications.
 You can read more in our section on Indications.
 Like all cancer treatments, immunotherapies can have side effects.
 Visit our Side Effects section for more information.

 Our immune system can tell the difference between normal cells and those that are foreign (such as bacteria) or abnormal (such as cancer cells).
 This allows our immune system to fight cancer and infections while sparing normal cells.